 1997: In the inaugural year of interleague play, Royals first baseman Jeff King hits his fourth home run against the National League in just six games.
 The first inning grand slam sparks the Royals to a 6-2 win at Kauffman Stadium against Houston.
 Over the first six interleague battles King goes 10 for 21 with 12 RBI.

-2004: For the third straight game, the Royals defeat a National League oppoenent by a score of 10-4.
+2004: For the third straight game, the Royals defeat a National League opponent by a score of 10-4.
 The third comes against the Phillies at Citizens Bank Park.
-The Elias Sports Bureau establishes that the Royals are the first team in Major League history to win three straight games by the same score while scoring at least 10 runs in each.
+The Elias Sports Bureau establishes that the Royals are the first team in Major League history to win three straight games by the same score while scoring at least 10 runs each.

 1958: Birthday: Butch Davis